 You’ll also like the Docksides’ molded EVA foam insole and the comfort it provides, as well as non-corrosive “sport” brass eyelets that can handle the elements.

 - Fit runs narrow

-The Classic 2-Eye Boat Shoe consists of full-grain and nubuck leather uppers that offer both comfort and durability that’s unmatched by many other boat shoe manufacturers.
+The Classic 2-Eye Boat Shoe consists of full-grain and nubuck leather uppers that offer both comfort and durability that are unmatched by many other boat shoe manufacturers.
 Their 360-degree lacing system helps to provide a comfortable, custom fit.

-They also come with siped rubber outsoles for maximum slip-resistance and traction and a leather-lined footbed.
+They also come with siped rubber outsoles for maximum slip-resistance and traction, plus a leather-lined footbed.
 The moccasin toe and rawhide lacing help contribute to an overall sporty look.

 - Durable and comfortable

 - Slip-resistant soles